Charge Nurse

 Charge Nurse Specializations & Degree Types

-All charge nurses must complete a general Nursing education program.
+All charge nurses must complete a general nursing education program.
 This can be an associate’s degree in nursing or a bachelor’s of science in nursing.
 While it is possible to become a charge nurse with just an associate’s degree, most employers require at least a bachelor’s.

 To obtain a clinical nurse leadership certification, charge nurses must complete graduate-level education.
-Typically this is a master’s of science in nursing in clinical nurse leadership.
+Typically this is a master’s of science in nursing (MSN) in clinical nurse leadership.

 Charge nurses can work in any specialization, including pediatrics, gerontology, oncology, obstetrics, and hospice.
 Charge nurses can choose to specialize by either completing an additional education or simply gaining on-the-job work experience in their chosen field.